hanishkvc/prgs-sdr-kspecanal/README.rst

 Sometimes you may want to remove the existing signals from the plot and then check for any new signals and or variation wrt existing signal levels.
-To help with same the program supports
+To help with same the program supports the following commandline arguments.

 saveSigLvls <file_to_save_to>